 How to name this combination of a FBlock and Class Diagram ...
 Let's use the abbreviation UFB.
 The "U" comes from the UML influence, also means "Unified".
-The diagram, graphical programming is named UFBgI with "gl" as "graphic language".
+The diagram, graphical programming is named UFBgI with "gI" as "graphic language".
 A textual representation of the same content should be named FBcL as "Function Block connection Language".
 The focus to the UML is not presented in this abbreviation, but UML is familiar and recognizable.

 What else: The event connection between FBlocks are also used here as important part.
 Events are familiar in UML for state machines.
 An Event connection is also used in FBlock Diagrams with the standard IEC61499 [5] for automation devices as a basically feature.
 Also in Simulink events are designated and used for "triggered subsystems" as well as for state machines.
-But events are familiar also in UML for State Charts, and should be familiar in Object Orientation.
+Events should be familiar in Object Orientation.